Coram and the Foundling Hospital

 Coram is the UK's first dedicated children's charity with a fascinating heritage that spans more than 275 years.

 We were established by Thomas Coram as the Foundling Hospital, London’s first home for babies whose mothers were unable to care for them.

 Every child admitted to the Foundling Hospital was baptised and given a new name.
-Mothers also left a token which could be used to identify their child if they returned to reclaim their child.
+Mothers also left a token which could be used to identify their child if they returned to reclaim them.

 During the 1750s, several residential branches were temporarily opened to cope with the large number of children received during a period of ‘indiscriminate admission’.
 These were based at Ackworth, Shrewsbury, Aylesbury, Barnet, Chester and Westerham.

 Although the London site was sold and many buildings demolished, the Hospital later bought back two and a half acres of land.
-Following the 1948 Children Act, which changed what children need from charities, children were taken back by birth mothers or found homes with foster parents and the residential home in Berkhamsted closed.
+Following the 1948 Children Act, which changed people's understanding of what children need from charities, some were taken back by birth mothers or found homes with foster parents and the residential home in Berkhamsted closed.
 Now Ashlyns School, it still contains stained glass windows, a staircase and monuments from the original London Hospital.

 The charity evolved to begin pioneering work in adoption, early years and parenting from our original London site.
 The Thomas Coram Foundation for Children, today known as Coram, developed new approaches to childcare and education, informed by developments in child psychiatry which highlighted the importance of children’s emotional wellbeing and need for secure family placement.

 Discover more about Coram’s heritage, including the history of the development of The Foundling Hospital, stories of pupils from the 1700s onwards and poignant artefacts from our archives by visiting our dedicated Coram Story website.